A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Yes, we suggest that before you start any renovations – even the small jobs – you let your home or buildings insurance provider know.

-They can clarify what you are and aren’t covered for and you can then make an informed decision on getting specialist House Renovation Insurance.
+They can clarify what you are and aren’t covered for and you can then make an informed decision on getting specialist renovation insurance for homeowners, renters or commercial properties.

 Your Renovation Insurance team